Background music (BGM) and background radio applications are used regularly throughout most commercial and industry settings.

 Background music and background radio is designed to provide non-intrusive 'low level' (often described as passive) audio levels to help improve and enhance the installation setting.
 The choice of music / radio, and the volume levels are chosen and set so that the audio can be listened to without adverse impact to the setting activities.

 Background music is somewhat subjective, there are some people that just don't like it.
 However, designed correctly, with the volume levels set appropriately, most people approve and enjoy BGM.
-Research has provided evidence of the positive effects that BGM can provide to businesses, workers and also the public in the many commercial and industry settings.
+Research has provided evidence of the positive effects that BGM can provide to businesses, workers and also the public in the many retail, commercial and industry settings.

 MusicWorks, is a joint initiative set up between the two leading music industry licencing organisations, the PPL and the PRS.
 MusicWorks provides research into background music and the positive benefit it can give to businesses and the workplace.
 For example, MusicWorks research has shown that there is clear evidence that worker job satisfaction, morale and productivity is improved when BGM is provided.